rmbolger/Posh-ACME/Tutorial.md

 _acme-challenge.example.com<br>_acme-challenge.sub1.example.com<br>_acme-challenge.sub2.example.com | acme.example.net
 _acme-challenge.example.com | **(BAD)** example.net

+**Important:** Don't point too many CNAMES at the same record.
+Let's Encrypt's ACME implementation can only deal with DNS responses [up to 4096 bytes](https://github.com/letsencrypt/boulder/pull/3467) which is roughly 60-70 TXT records depending on your DNS server and query parameters.
+If your record is too big, the validations will fail.

 ### Testing

 You should verify your CNAME got created correctly before you try and use it.
 If you're inside a business with a split-brain DNS infrastructure, you might need to explicitly query a public external resolver like CloudFlare's 1.1.1.1.
 However, some modern firewalls can be configured to prevent this ability.
 So make sure you can successfully query a known-good external record first.